sijeo/dr_vehicle/platform/pi/README.md

 - Wrong address: If i2cdetect shows 0x69, set AD0 → 3V3 and use reg = <0x69> in the overlay.
 - No I²C devices: Ensure dtparam=i2c_arm=on and probe bus 1 (`i2cdetect -y 1`).
 - INT noise: Keep wire short, use rising edge (0x8).
 If spurious interrupts occur, try level-high (0x4) and/or debounce in the driver.
-- Power: Some breakout boards add regulators/level shifters—ensure they’re 3.3 V-safe on SDA/SCL and INT.
+- Power: Some breakout boards add regulators/level shifters—ensure they're 3.3 V-safe on SDA/SCL and INT.

 ---